-1. Maybe he's had an unexpected crazy work schedule and forgot to call or didn't have time (although there is always time to send a text).
+1. Maybe he had an unexpected crazy work schedule and was too tired or forgot to call or didn't have time (although there is always time to send a text).

 2. Maybe he has lost or broken his phone and will call soon.

-4. Maybe something happened to a family member (or his kid) that's he's dealing with and is emotionally overwhelmed?
+4. Maybe something happened to a friends, family member or his kid that he is dealing with and is emotionally overwhelmed?

-Then after worrying if something happened to him, we start to think it's about us...
+Then after worrying if something happened to him, and still no contact, we start to think it is about us...

-5. Is he upset with me—did I offend him (guys are easy to break).
+5. Is he upset with me—did I offend him (guys are more sensitive then we think).